bahnseo/bahnseo.github.io/Keyrium_PrivacyPolicy_v1.0.md

 ## 1. Collection and Use of Personal Information & Device Data

 In principle, the App does not collect or transmit any personally identifiable information to external developer servers.
-All launcher preferences, home screen layouts, shortcuts, and widget placements are stored locally on your device (using Jetpack DataStore and Room/SQLite).
+All launcher preferences, home screen layouts, shortcuts, and widget placements are stored locally on your device (using Jetpack DataStore and app-private storage).

 The following data is processed locally or integrated with Google services to provide core launcher functionality: